harshrai96/TreeHMM/README.md

 ### Usage

-* def baumWelch(hmm, observation, kn_states=None, kn_verify=None, maxIterations=50, delta=1e-5, pseudoCount=0):
+* def baumWelch(hmm, observation, observed_states_training_nodes=None, observed_states_validation_nodes=None, maxIterations=50, delta=1e-5, pseudoCount=0):

 ### Arguments

 * hmm: It is a dictionary given as output by initHMM.py file
 * observation: observation is a list of list consisting "k" lists for "k" features, each vector being a character series of discrete emission values at different nodes serially sorted by node number
-* kn_states: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
+* observed_states_training_nodes: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
 First column should be the node number and the second column being the corresponding known state values of the nodes
-* kn_verify: (Optional) It is a (L * 2) dataframe where L is the number of validation nodes where state values are known.
+* observed_states_validation_nodes: (Optional) It is a (L * 2) dataframe where L is the number of validation nodes where state values are known.
 First column should be the node number and the second column being the corresponding known state values of the nodes
 * maxIterations: It is the maximum number of iterations in the Baum-Welch algorithm.
 Default is 50
 * delta: Additional termination condition, if the transition and emission matrices converge, before reaching the maximum number of iterations(code{maxIterations}).
 The difference of transition and emission parameters in consecutive iterations must be smaller than code{delta} to terminate the algorithm.
 Default is 1e-5.
 * pseudoCount: Adding this amount of pseudo counts in the estimation-step of the Baum-Welch algorithm.
 Default is zero